 - Painful cramps, pelvic pain

 For most women, the signs and symptoms of PMS tend to diminish and disappear within a few days after the start of your period.
 Diet modification, increased exercise, and minimizing stress can also help reduce and relieve PMS symptoms.

 However, many of the symptoms of PMS mimic those of other conditions and medical problems.
 It’s best to make an appointment at Pasadena Pellet Therapy for proper diagnosis.

 PMS is a clinical diagnosis made by the doctors at Pasadena Pellet Therapy through a complete physical and pelvic exam and assessment of your medical history.
 There are no unique physical findings or laboratory tests used to positively diagnose PMS.

 Since PMS symptoms generally follow a predictable premenstrual pattern, keeping a record of your symptoms for at least two menstrual cycles helps with diagnosis.
-Be sure to indicate both the day you first notice your PMS symptoms and the day they disappear.
+Be sure to indicate both the day you first notice your PMS symptoms, the severity or intensity, and the day they disappear.
 Also, make a note of the days your period begins and ends.

 How is PMS treated?